snowex-hackweek/website-2021/book/preliminary/git.md

 ### 4. Authenticating with GitHub
 In order to interact with GitHub via the `git` command inside the JupyterHub environment, you need to set up an authentication method.
 One way to do this is to use your GitHub password.
-However, it is a better, more secure practice to use a GitHub personal access token because they have more limited permissions and can be easily revoked.
+However, a better, more secure practice is to use a GitHub Personal Access Token, which offers more customizable permissions and can be revoked without affecting your main GitHub user account password.

 Take a moment to work through the instructions on the [GitHub personal access tokens](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) page.
 For this hackweek, you need to check the **repo**, **admin:org**, and **workflow** scope.